 Who Inspires You to Lead?, 11:30am until 1:30pm,Outside Boulder Cafe

 Tell us your inspiration for leadership and when you do, spin the prize wheel for a chance to win Bose Bluetooth Speakers, a Polaroid Snap, an Amazon Echo, swag and more!

 Transformational Leadership with Bethany Johnson-Javois, 6pm, McGuire Hall (open to all)

 Our world and our country are in a season of unprecedented turbulence and crisis.
 Bethany Johnson-Javois, MSW, former Managing Director of the Ferguson Commission and CEO of the St. Louis Integrated Health Network will provide opportunity for shared discourse with attendees to reflect on the importance of clearly defined purposeful leadership, share her insights on the impact of community-level trauma and toxic stress, and provide crisis leadership essentials that influence the trajectory of systemic change.
 Sponsored by Messina and Student Engagement.

 Crossing Disciplines and Breaking Down Barriers, 6pm, McManus Theatre (open to all)

 Jonathan Lazar, a 1995 graduate of Loyola, is a professor in the department of computer and information sciences at Towson University.
 Lazar is involved in teaching and research on web accessibility for people with disabilities, user-centered design methods, assistive technology, and law and public policy related to human-computer interaction (HCI).
 His talk, “Crossing Disciplines and Breaking Down Barriers,” will focus on his work on web accessibility for people with disabilities.
-This event is free and open to the public; registration is not required, but encouraged due to limited seating.
+This event is free and open to the public.

 Thursday, November 16